Did you know that your employees can be your biggest advocates?

 These rewards can also appear in the form of bonuses, vacations, tickets to events, gift cards, and other tangible rewards.

-One of the most useful employee advocacy best practices, rewards provide a sense of healthy competition among teams, encouraging employees to put their best efforts forward.
+As one of the most useful employee advocacy best practices, rewards provide a sense of healthy competition among teams, encouraging employees to put their best efforts forward.
 They also motivate employees to work harder.

 A word of caution here: